SuttonAshby/RPS-Multiplayer/README.md

 BUGS
-very rarely will update playerlist with undefined info jQuery isn't happy with initialization of tooltip even though it works.
+very rarely will update playerlist with undefined info very rarely the player count gets out of sync which can lead to the matches not starting jQuery isn't happy with initialization of tooltip even though it works.